permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 ### Using the Emscripten animation loop

-Currently our code on both native and the web runs a simple infinite loop.
-On the web it is much better to run an "asynchronous loop," that is, define a function that contains the body of the loop and have the browser regularly call that function to request animation frames.
+Currently our code runs a simple infinite loop no matter the platform.
+On the web it is best practice to run an "asynchronous loop," that is, to define a function that contains the body of the loop and then have the browser regularly call that function to request animation frames.

 ```c
 // main.c